What is distractibility?

 There are a number of medications that can impact a child’s brain and assist him in functioning more efficiently.
 In addition to medication, it is also useful to educate those who impact your child’s environment; teachers can use behavioral techniques to teach the child how to better use his time and how to organize himself, and in doing this, the child will gain self-assurance, which will lend to his continuing success.

-Children who are easily distracted can benefit from applied behavior analysis, which uses behavioral techniques to teach a child appropriate and functional ways to complete tasks and decrease distractibility.
+Children who suffer from distractibility can benefit from applied behavior analysis, which uses behavioral techniques to teach a child appropriate and functional ways to complete tasks and decrease distractibility.
 Occupational therapists can also work with your child on any functioning skills or sensory processing disorders that may potentially accompany distractibility.